Ksamuel92/tourmanagerbackend/README.md

 * Fork this repository.
 * Create a branch: git checkout -b <branch_name>.
 * Make your changes and commit them: git commit -m '<commit_message>'
-* Push to the original branch: git push origin studioassistant-rails
+* Push to the original branch: git push origin tourmanagerbackend
 * Create the pull request.
 * Alternatively see the GitHub documentation on creating a pull request.